tracy-gwehona/Marketing-Campaign-Analysis-and-Customer-Acquisition-Prediction/README.md

 - `CustID`: A unique identifier for each customer.
 #### 4. Convert ProductPrice to Numeric:
 The ProductPrice column was converted from object to numeric format.

+## Feature Engineering
+1. **Calculating Total Profit**:
+A new column, TotalProfit, is added to the DataFrame, calculated by multiplying the difference between ProductPrice and ProductCost by the OrderQuantity.
+This represents the total profit from each order.
+2. **Calculating Budget (Total Spend)**:
+The Budget column is created by multiplying the ProductCost by OrderQuantity, representing the total spend on each order.
+3. **Campaign Summary by Acquisition Source**:
+The data is grouped by AcquisitionSource, and summary statistics are calculated:

+   - TotalProfit: The sum of profits for each acquisition source.
+   - Budget: The total spend for each acquisition source.
+   - UsersAcquired: The number of unique users acquired through each acquisition source.
+The grouped data is stored in campaign_summary.

+4. **Calculating Profitability per User**:
+The Profitability metric is calculated by dividing TotalProfit by UsersAcquired for each acquisition source.
+This metric shows how profitable each user acquired through a specific source is.